alperyazar/home/_posts/2020-11-20-using-pip-and-pipenv-with-self-signed-certificates.md

 $ pip install --trusted-host pypi.org --trusted-host files.pythonhosted.org <package_name>
 ```

-This approach is suitable if you **know** that you are behind a proxy or
+> ⚠️ This approach is suitable if you **know** that you are behind a proxy or
-a similar equipment that signs the traffic with self-signed certificates.
+> a similar equipment that signs the traffic with self-signed certificates.
-Since `--trusted-host` flag disables SSL checking, this will cause a
+> Since `--trusted-host` flag disables SSL checking, this will cause a
-potential security risk if you are not in such network, like working at
+> potential security risk if you are not in such network, like working at
-home.
+> home.
-{: .notice--warning}

 I found that `--trusted-host` flag doesn't work as expected while working with
 `pipenv`.
 There are some records about this issue [^2f], [^3f].
 Even with the